 The raw material of emotions: Scott Jones at the Steckline Gallery

-The artists' bright, lumpy forms are investigations into masculinity and 'a permanent record of touch, an indictment against cruelty.'
+The artist's bright, lumpy forms are investigations into masculinity and 'a permanent record of touch, an indictment against cruelty.'
 The exhibition is on view through October 25.

 The raw material of emotions: Scott Jones at the Steckline Gallery